pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 Status
 ------

-The project is at the end of stage 1: we know just the aims of this project.
-The initiators' main role is to ensure that these original aims will not be altered in the course of the project.
-Stage 1 is the only non-negociable part of this project.
+Mostly the project is at stage 1: we know the aims of this project.

 The next tasks belong to stage 2, which is still very much a research stage.
 Here are some of the most obvious tasks: